freelawproject/courtlistener/DEVELOPING.md

     This is important so that each service in the compose file can have a hostname.

- - Set the `CL_SOLR_CODE_DIR` environment variable.
-This should get set to something like `/mlissner/home/code/courtlistener-solr-server`.
-This is a path to the [`courtlistener-solr-server` repository's code][cl-solr].
-Before this works, you'll need to do some funky chmod and chown work in that directory (I'm sorry).
-If you need help with this, see the readme in that code base.
-It explains things.

  - Make sure that in your CourtListener settings, you've set up the following (these should all be defaults):

      - `REDIS_HOST` should be `cl-redis`.